-Towards the end of 2018, the Board conducted its annual review of the key risks inherent in the consideration of payments policy and the payments policy risk register and control framework.
-Some minor changes were made to the risk register, including in relation to risks to the achievement of policy objectives when the Board relies on industry commitments rather than regulation to implement policy.
+Towards the end of 2019, the Board conducted its annual review of the key risks inherent in the consideration of payments policy and the payments policy risk register and control framework.
+Some minor changes were made to the risk register, relating to the management of potential conflicts of interest associated with the Bank's interactions with NPP Australia Limited.
 The control framework was assessed to be operating effectively and managing risks adequately.

 Around the same time, the Board conducted its annual review of its own operation and processes.
 It concluded that Board processes were functioning effectively.
-Members discussed the relative merits of relying on industry commitments versus regulation to address policy concerns.
-They noted that different circumstances might suggest one course over the other and agreed that it was important to be transparent in decisions to regulate or not to regulate.
+Members agreed on the importance of ensuring that the Board's meeting agendas are focused on issues where the Board's contribution is highest.